OpenFn/docs/docs/build-for-developers/cli-collections.md

 ```

 The `items.json` file must contain a JSON object where the keys are item keys
-and the values are item values (just like the multi-get command returns):
+and the values are item values (just like the multi-item get command returns):

 ```json
 {